Towards Proactive Safe Human-Robot Collaborations via Data-Efficient Conditional Behavior Prediction: Introduction

-In this paper, we are interested in applying the CBP idea more broadly to human-robot collaborations across data-sparse domains such as home and manufacturing environments (as opposed to autonomous driving, where many large, diverse, multi-agent datasets currently exist).
-In this work, we take a step towards enabling robots to similarly reason about the closed-loop collaboration with human partners in a data-efficient manner using a model-based CBP formulation.
-We then utilize this CBP model for downstream collaborative tasks by introducing an objective that proactively switches between courtesy and influence behavior.
-We additionally show how to utilize our CBP model for doing long-term safe control in multi-goal human-robot collaborations.
+In this paper, we apply the CBP idea more broadly to HRI across data-sparse domains.
+We take a step towards enabling robots to similarly reason about the closed-loop collaboration with human partners in a data-efficient manner using a model-based CBP formulation.
+We then utilize this CBP model for downstream collaborative tasks by introducing an objective that proactively switches between courteous and influential behavior.
+We additionally show how to utilize a CBP model for long-term safe control in multi-goal human-robot collaborations.
 The system diagram of the proposed framework is shown in \figref{fig:overall_diagram}.
+Our contributions in this work are the following: \begin{enumerate} \item Model-based conditional behavior prediction (CBP) in multi-goal human-robot collaborations. \item An integrated framework for courtesy and influence behavior in robot goal selection utilizing a CBP model. \end{enumerate}

-Our contributions in this work are the following: \begin{enumerate} \item Model-based conditional behavior prediction (CBP) in multi-goal human-robot collaborations. \item An integrated framework for courtesy and influence behavior in robot goal selection utilizing a CBP model. \item Validation with human experiments on multi-goal collaboration tasks. \end{enumerate}
+The merits of the proposed framework are validated using human experiments on multi-goal collaboration tasks.